 There is a realistic chance that the Netherlands will once again face large-scale infectious disease outbreaks in the upcoming years.
-The coronavirus pandemic has shown that we need to be better prepared for this and that rapid upscaling and central coordination of medical-operational* processes, such as testing, vaccination and source and contact tracing, are essential during such an outbreak.
+The COVID-19 pandemic has shown that we need to be better prepared for this and that rapid upscaling and central coordination of medical-operational* processes, such as testing, vaccination and source and contact tracing, are essential during such an outbreak.

 To achieve these aims, a new crisis response organisation has been set up under the umbrella of RIVM: the National Functionality for Upscaling Infectious Disease Control (LFI).
 Officially launched on 1 September 2023.